Pennsylvania’s Windfall on Online Gambling

 — PGCB (@PAGamingControl) October 31, 2018

-In pure monetary terms, the state has achieved $400 million since the expansion began, a rather impressive number.
-The measure was passed in October, 2017 when Governor Tom Wolf signed an approved bill, which led to today’s numbers.
+In purely monetary terms, the state has achieved $400 million since the expansion began, a rather impressive number.
+The measure was passed in October 2017 when Governor Tom Wolf signed an approved bill, which led to today’s numbers.
 With this in mind, Pennsylvania has been generating over $1 million with each day gambling operations have been running.

 To achieve the number, experts have used official data provided by license application fees and an estimate of the revenue generated across multiple sectors, including virtual sports sales, keno, online lottery, and other segments.

 The most notable aspect of the significant revenue that has been generated is that this is almost completely from fees, rather than tax revenue gained from gamblers – PlayPennsylvania.com Jessica Welman

 Pennsylvania has managed to add a significant sum to its state coffers, but the majority of the sum had come from licensing deals, enabling operators to start catering to people interested in putting a wager or participating in a lottery, noted Jessica Welman from PlayPennsylvania a media outlet specializing on following the state’s legislation up close.

 The revenue generated from the activities themselves varied, but it was estimated at $23 million from lottery games and $19.6 million from the so-called “draw-based” products.
 Keno also proved highly lucrative with $3.6 million in turnover.